 This post may contain affiliate links.
 Please read our disclosure policy.

-When you need a dish that works for breakfast, brunch or dinner, this Sausage Quiche delivers.
-I love how the combination of breakfast sausage, Gruyère cheese, and green onions creates a rich, savory filling that’s perfect in a flaky pie crust.
-Make it ahead and serve it warm or at room temperature – it’s equally delicious either way.
+When you need a dish that works for literally any meal of the day, this Sausage Quiche delivers.
+I started making this version years ago when we had family staying with us and I needed something I could make ahead.
+The combination of savory breakfast sausage, nutty Gruyère cheese, and fresh green onions creates a rich filling that’s just perfect in a flaky pie crust.
+Serve it warm or at room temperature – it’s equally delicious either way.

 Ingredients for Sausage Quiche

-- Pie Crust: You’ll need a deep dish 9-inch crust – store-bought works fine, or try my Lard Pie Crust recipe.
+• Pie Crust: You’ll need a deep dish 9-inch crust – store-bought works fine, or try my Lard Pie Crust recipe (it uses a blend of lard and butter for the best of both worlds in flavor and flakiness).

-- Breakfast Sausage: Buy it bulk if you can find it, or remove the casings from breakfast sausage links.
+• Breakfast Sausage: Buy it bulk if you can find it, or remove the casings from breakfast sausage links.
+I’ve found that maple-flavored varieties can be too sweet for this recipe.

-- Heavy Cream and Milk: The combination creates a silky custard.
+• Heavy Cream and Milk: This combination creates a rich custard texture.
 Whole milk is ideal, but 2% works too.

 Recipe Options

-- Try different sausage: Turkey or chicken sausage makes a lighter version, or use Italian sausage for a different flavor profile.
+• Different sausage: Turkey or chicken sausage makes a lighter version, or use Italian sausage for more herbs and spices.

 3 Recipe Tips

-- Blind bake first: Pre-baking the crust is essential for a crisp bottom – don’t skip this step.
+• Blind bake first: Pre-baking the crust is a must for a crisp bottom – don’t skip this step.
+I learned this the hard way after serving a couple of soggy-bottomed quiches.

-- Let it rest: Give your quiche at least 15 minutes to set after baking.
-This makes for cleaner slices.
+• Let it rest: Give your quiche at least 15 minutes to set after baking.
+I know it’s tempting to cut into it right away, but patience makes for cleaner slices.

 3 Mistakes to Avoid